paulcosmos/new-world-template/content/services/roofing-roof-repair.md

 title: "Roof Repair & Maintenance"
 type: service-item
 desc: We're on hand 24hrs to offer emergency repairs for all forms of residential and commercial roofing.
-weight: 2
+weight: 3
 image: images/repair.jpg
 anchor:
 ---
 ## Roof Repair & Maintenance

-Whether you need a few tiles replacing or your whole set, our team are here to advise you on the best options to suit your roof and your budget.
+Whether it's just a few tiles replacing or a whole flat roof repair, our team are here to advise you on the best options to suit your property and your budget.

-We also offer emergency callouts any time of the day.
+We also offer maintenance packages for our roofing projects, and provide emergency callouts any time of the day.